-The payment date is the 10th of the month or the nearest working day after this date.
+The payment date for our 2018/19 academic year is the 1st of the month or the nearest working day after this date.
 If there were to be any changes made on our payment collection date, we would notify you at least 10 working days in advance.

 If you are experiencing financial difficulties, you should arrange to speak to someone from the Rent Payment Section as soon as you can and at least 10 working days prior your payment is due if you wish to request a postponement of an instalment.
 You can contact the Rent Payment Section:

 - In person at the Reception Centre, Pollock Halls; Monday to Friday, 9 am to 5 pm